When looking for a new home you often do not think about Homeowner Insurance until after your Purchase.

 That is the main reason why home insurance is not an extraneous purchase, but rather a necessity.

-Despite the added costs that it will bring, there are no ways around proper protection for one’s home and personal property.
+There are no ways around proper protection for one’s home and personal property.

 There are, however, many steps to check before settling on an offer.